Toma400/Drawfire/readme.md

 ### 0.2.1
 [x] JSON-driven colours
-[ ] Proper separating of transparency and background (commented out idea?)
-[ ] Copy to clipboard
+[x] Load image: should load 'image1' if available and let you shuffle through
+                next ones, but whatever you draw is next image and you won't overwrite anything (it will be easy in code because you simply don't change anything and that's all XD) [ ] Copy to clipboard
 [ ] Eraser (?)
     - would just set pencil to background colour and reversely, remembering last colour used
 ### 0.2.2
-[x] Load image: should load 'image1' if available and let you shuffle through
-                next ones, but whatever you draw is next image and you won't overwrite anything (it will be easy in code because you simply don't change anything and that's all XD) [ ] Fill bucket
+[ ] Proper separating of transparency and background (commented out idea?)
+[ ] Fill bucket
 ### 0.2.3
 [ ] JSON-driven or PNG-driven custom brushes?
 [ ] Switchable pallettes? (by default `colours.json` is used, but you can have
     multiple JSONs with different numbers (`colours2.json`, `colours3.json`) and you can swap them mid-drawing using new buttons which would reload them?
+[ ] "Autosave" mode that saves images each 10/20/30 seconds in separate folder
+    and keeps last 50 versions?

 ### 0.3.0
+[ ] Revamping Drawfire GUI with Dylan's textures? :woa:
 [ ] Layers
 [ ] HSV picker
 [ ] Transparency picker